What is child abuse and neglect?

 - sexual abuse; and

-- the witnessing of family violence.
+- exposure to family violence.

 Although there is a broad consensus regarding the different subtypes of maltreatment, disagreement exists about exactly how to define these subtypes.
 In the absence of universal definitions of child abuse and neglect, different professional fields have developed their own definitions.
 There are medical and clinical definitions, social service definitions, legal and judicial definitions, and research definitions of child maltreatment.
 Each professional sector tends to emphasise the facets of maltreatment that are most salient to their own field.
 For example, medical definitions highlight the physical symptoms of a child rather than the abusive or neglectful behaviours of a perpetrator, while legal and judicial definitions focus on those aspects of parental behaviour and child symptomatology that provide the best evidence for a successful prosecution (Bromfield, 2005; Feerick, Knutson, Trickett, & Flanzer, 2006).